-Convergence or Cross-verging Trend
+Cross-verging Trend

-- Westernization of Asian Management - □ Asia Eclipse after Financial Crisis: Cronyism, Favoritism, Corruption, ... - Towards Transparency, Shareholder Value, Rational Decision Making, ... - Asianization of Western Management - Disadvantages: Short-termism, Systemic Irresponsibility, ... - Towards Human-Centered, Social Responsibility, Sustainability, ... - Sub-prime Financial Crisis and Questions on Market Capitalism : - Creative Capitalism, Value-based Capitalism, ... - From Maximization of Profit to Maximization of Society's Good ( - □ There is no single model of global management - A myth: There is the one best global (western) management system - Superficial Globalization: Difficult to change the inside of Human - Success of Asian economy will depend on the success of finding Asian management fit to culture and global business
+- Westernization of Asian Management - □ Asia Eclipse after Financial Crisis: Cronyism, Favoritism, Corruption, ... - Towards Transparency, Shareholder Value, Rational Decision Making, ... - Asianization of Western Management - Disadvantages: Short-termism, Systemic Irresponsibility, ... - Extremely High Compensation of CEO: 500 Times More - Towards Human-Centered, Social Responsibility, Sustainability, ... - Sub-prime Financial Crisis and Questions on Market Capitalism : - Creative Capitalism, Value-based Capitalism, ... - From Maximization of Profit to Maximization of Society's Good ( - There is no single model of global management - A myth: There is the one best global (western) management system - Superficial Globalization: Difficult to change the inside of Human - Success of Asian economy will depend on the success of finding Asian management fit to culture and global business